sangria-graphql/sangria/README.md

 If you want to use sangria with [react-relay](https://facebook.github.io/relay) framework, then you also may be interested in [sangria-relay](https://github.com/sangria-graphql/sangria-relay).

-Sangria works out of the box with [Apollo](https://github.com/apollographql/apollo-client).
+Sangria is a spec compliant GraphQL implementation, so it works out of the box with [Apollo](https://github.com/apollographql/apollo-client), [Relay](https://facebook.github.io/relay/), [GraphiQL](https://github.com/graphql/graphiql) and other GraphQL tools and libraries.

 ## Mailing List